-You are injured and someone else is at fault.
+You are injured, and someone else is at fault.
 What do you do?
 What steps do you need to take?
-If you want to file a claim against someone for your injury, you may need to file a civil complaint or lawsuit against the person(s) responsible, if the insurance company will not voluntarily pay you out of court.
-Filing a lawsuit is not fun — especially when dealing with the stress of being injured.
-Let’s clear up some confusion with the answers to some often asked questions.
+Suppose you want to file a claim against someone for your injury.
+In that case, you may need to file a civil complaint or lawsuit against the person(s) responsible — or even the insurance company if they will not voluntarily pay you.

 What is a personal injury case?

-A personal injury case is a legal claim in which one person (the plaintiff) suffers from an accident or injury due to the fault of another party (the defendant).
-Personal injury cases require knowledge of the facts and the law, and range from dog bites to wrongful death.
+A personal injury case is a legal claim in which one person (the plaintiff) suffers from an accident or injury due to another party (the defendant).
+Personal injury cases require knowledge of the facts and the law and range from dog bites to wrongful death.